Figure 1. Patient receiving hemodialysis

 Connecting the transfer set requires sterile technique.
 You and your nurse will wear surgical masks.
 Your nurse will soak the transfer set and the end of your catheter in an antiseptic solution for 5 minutes before making the connection.
 The nurse will wear rubber gloves while making the connection.

-Depending on the company that supplies your solution, your transfer set may require a new cap each time you disconnect from the bag after an exchange.
+Depending on the company that supplies your solution, your transfer set may require a new cap each time you disconnect from the bag after an exchange (Figures 10 and 11).
 With a different system, the tubing that connects to the transfer set includes a piece that can be clamped at the end of an exchange and then broken off from the tubing so that it stays on the transfer set as a cap until it is removed for the next exchange.
 Your dialysis nurse will train you in the aseptic (germ-free) technique for connecting at the beginning of an exchange and disconnecting at the end.
 Follow instructions carefully to avoid infection.

 Dialysis solution comes in 1.5-, 2-, 2.5-, or 3-liter bags.
 A liter is slightly more than 1 quart.
 The dialysis dose can be increased by using a larger bag, but only within the limit of the amount your abdomen can hold.
 The solution contains a sugar called dextrose, which pulls extra fluid from your blood.
 Your doctor will prescribe a formula that fits your needs.